Ayurveda meets acupressure mat - Dr. Webering interviewed on sciatic pain

 Do you have any practical examples of how the ShaktiMat can help in case of sciatica problems or even a story of an affected person who has already been helped by the mat?

-I recommend my patients to start moving after lying on the mat.
+I recommend that my patients start moving after lying on the mat.
 This is because movements are then possible with less pain and help to eliminate the cause of the pain.
 Here you can work specifically with yoga exercises for the back.

 You know a lot about Ayurveda.
 Can you tell us to what extent Vedic medicine can help sciatica sufferers and how they can find a suitable contact person in their area to get advice?